amichuda/amichuda-website-mkdocs/docs/cv/cv.md

 # Experience

+## Uber - Data Science Intern - Economics and Pricing

+- September 2019 - December 2019
+- Worked on causal inference in business facing team
+- Evaluated policies using regression discontinuity design, difference-in-differences and treatment effect estimation
+- Generated spatial and dynamic visualizations of driver behavior using Python and SQL

 ## BITSS Catalyst- Berkeley Initiative for Transparency in the Social Sciences July 2017 - Present

 - Organized workshops that teach reproducibility and transparency in